RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 | Shellfish        | 100.0 | 61.1             | 46.7          | 14.4         |
 | Fish             | 100.0 | 60.2             | 45.7          | 14.5         |

-Luxury products has higher fallout rate than the other two categories.
+Luxury products have higher fallout rate than the other two categories.

 ### 1. Which product had the most views, cart adds and purchases?
 ```